kircherlab/hemoMIPs/README.md

 ## Config

 Almost ready to go.
 After you prepared files as above, you need to adjust the locations of these files in the `config.yml`.\
 An example config can be found in `example_config.yml`.
-If you would like to run the example data set, please copy it to config.xml:
+If you would like to run the example data set, please copy it to config.yml:

 ```bash
 cd /~PathTo~/hemoMIPs/